 Does the financial product invest in nuclear and/or fossil gas related activities that are aligned with the EU Taxonomy1?

-considered aligned with the EU Taxonomy include restrictions on emissions and a transition to renewable energy sources or lowcarbon fuels by the end of 2035.
+the EU Taxonomy include restrictions on emissions and a transition to renewable energy sources or lowcarbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive rules regarding nuclear safety and waste management.